-Security is the same shit show it was in the 90s - only worse.
+Security has the same problems it had in the 90s - only worse.
 There is a lot of low hanging fruit that can be dealt with without having to resort to tack-on reactive based approaches.
 Plus - where's all the linux security software?
 It doesn't exist.
-Let's have some sane security out of the box - finally!
+Let's have some sane security out of the box.

 It's funny we named the tool OPS cause OPS fully embraces a 'No OPS' lifestyle.
 We feel a lot of existing tools sacrifice too many things for extensibility which leads to complexity creep and all of a sudden everything you wanted before is unattainable.
 Why can't we have both?

 Who cares about size?
-Anyone who wants to move fast and get shit done.
+Anyone who wants to move fast and get stuff done.
 That's who.
 Anyone who is disgusted by current devops deployment practices today.
 Anyone that wants to do better.